 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Report and the Responsibility Statement of the Directors and Management of the Company, which are presented in pages 2 to 6, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Management Report and the Responsibility Statement of the Directors and Management of the Company in accordance with the Transparency Law, which are presented in pages 2 to 7, but does not include the financial statements and our auditor's report thereon.